yeonuk-hwang/knou-ebook-pdf-converter/specification.md

 There is a drawback to using a headed browser, as the user cannot do anything else while the browser is in operation.
 The browser must remain focused, as the program continually clicks the next button and takes a screenshot.
 However, I believe the necessity of using headed mode outweighs this drawback; therefore, I have decided to proceed with headed mode.

 I prefer using Playwright over Puppeteeer because the locators, such as `getByRole` and `getByText` are easier to work with than traditional CSS selectors used in Puppeteer.
+Additionally, using Playwright's inspector makes it easier to specify the selectors for the desired elements.

 ### 2. Ask user to open the ebook viewer in pdf viewer